rantidev1/base64diff/README.md

 ## https://app.swaggerhub.com/apis/rantidev1/api-documentation/1.0

-This project is created as per the requirements of the assigmnet provided by WAES.
+This project is created as per the requirements of the assignment provided by WAES.
-The purpose of this project is to compare the base64 encoded binary data via the REST api which accepts/produces json input/output.
+The purpose of this project is to compare the base64 encoded binary data via the REST API which accepts/produces JSON input/output.

 ### Requirements: